Maui Police arrest four in connection to hotel guest robbery

 [Hawaii’s Breaking News–Download the FREE KHON2 app for iOS or Android]

-Officials say a guest at a Kahalui hotel reported that three people entered his room armed with a knife around 10:30 a.m.
+Officials say a guest at a Kahului hotel reported that three people entered his room armed with a knife around 10:30 a.m.

 The suspects allegedly stole his belongings from the room and escaped in a blue-colored Dodge sedan.